jaigitrep159/red-wrapper-launcher-v1/README.md

 # RedWrapper Launcher v1
-Original lvm clone from Go!Animate Wrapper and Alex Wrapper, lvm mod clone by: RedFireAnimations.
+Original lvm clone from Go!Animate Wrapper and Alex Wrapper, lvm mod clone by: RedFireAnimations. so this is the launcher of redwrapper lvm and i hope you enjoy it! ask redfireanimations and jaime for more info.
 # Download?
 You know how to download it lol